18F/join.tts.gsa.gov/pages/positions/18f-product-manager-2-gs15.md

 Full time

 **Appointment Type:**
-Excepted Service – Not to exceed 2 years; may be extended for an additional 2 years for a maximum of 4 years total.
+Excepted Service – Not to exceed 24 months (2 years); may be extended for an additional 2 years for a maximum of 4 years total.

 <div class="paragraph"><p><br>
 <br></p></div>